nvm-sh/nvm/README.md

 ## Docker For Development Environment

-To make the development and testing work easier, we have a Dockerfile for development usage, which is based on Ubuntu 18.04 base image, prepared with essential and useful tools for `nvm` development, to build the docker image of the environment, run the docker command at the root of `nvm` repository:
+To make development and testing work easier we supply a Dockerfile for development usage.
+It's based on an Ubuntu base image prepared with essential and useful tools for `nvm` development.
+To build the docker image of the environment, do a Docker build at the root of `nvm` repository:

 ```sh
 $ docker build -t nvm-dev .
 ```

-This will package your current nvm repository with our pre-defined development environment into a docker image named `nvm-dev`, once it's built with success, validate your image via `docker images`:
+This will package your current nvm working copy with our pre-defined development environment into a Docker image named `nvm-dev`.
+After the build you should see it appear in the list of images:

 ```sh
 $ docker images